owenozier/test123/index.md

 ---
 image: /img/IMG_5837_ac_1ccw_cr_widecrop1.jpg
 ---
-## Welcome to GitHub Pages at INDEX location.
+## Welcome to GitHub Pages at INDEX location, now with image.

 This is the index location.